ongas/hs-price-tracker/docs/integration_docs/buywisely_sequence_diagram.md

     - Extracts the Next.js hydration JSON from the HTML.
     - Parses the hydration data to locate the `product` dictionary.
     - Traverses the `offers` list within `product`.
-    - Selects the lowest-priced offer and extracts its `seller_product_url`.
+    - Selects the lowest-priced offer (ignoring zero-priced offers).
+If all current offers are zero-priced, an exception is raised.
+    - Extracts its `seller_product_url`.
     - Logs the full hydration data, offers list, all candidate URLs, and extraction diagnostics.
 5. **Data Transformer**:
     - Maps the extracted product and offer data to the `ItemData` model.